Dog Seasonal Allergies: What Causes Them and How to Help

 The main culprits are often things like pollen, mold spores, and dust mites.
 Some breeds are more prone to dog skin allergies, including retrievers, terriers, and brachycephalic (short-nosed) dogs.
 But really, any pup can develop seasonal sensitivities.
 Where you live also matters.
 A dog in Arizona may struggle more during desert bloom, while a dog in the Midwest may flare up during ragweed season.

-One of the simplest ways to ease your dog’s discomfort is to reduce allergen exposure:
+One of the simplest ways to ease your dog’s discomfort is to reduce the amount of allergens they bring into the house:

 • Wipe their paws and coat with a damp cloth after walks to remove pollen.